sergejsvisockis/book-data-manager/README.md

 Flink job to ingest a book event from Kafka, transform it and load into the AWS DynamoDB.

 ## Prerequisites

-1. Run `init.sh` script in the root directory
+1. Run `init.sh` script in the root directory (this step is needed because current dynamodb connector dependency have missing import in one of the classes, so therefore we need to clone the repo and build the latest snapshot) Once this is fixed and the version 5.1 is release in MAven central this stem could be skipped and an `init.sh` script could be removed.
 2. Setup Kafka - follow this guide - [Kafka Quickstart](https://kafka.apache.org/quickstart)
 3. Create DynamoDB table:
 ```bash